joelathrop/cs361-p1/README.md

 DFAState.java, and DFATest.java classes by using linked hash maps and linked hash sets to organize the DFA's language, states, and transitions.

+## Problems

+Overall we only ran into one big problem, which ended up being the swap() method.
+For some reason when we add the transitions to the new DFA in swap(), it creates duplicate values, and we're not sure how to remove these.
+Therefore, when calling accepts() on the new DFA with swapped transitions, it only finds the first two keys, which are duplicates.
+Otherwise, swap() almost works.

+Another slight hiccup was the toString(), which is not passing all tests in the test suite.
+However, it produces a valid synopsis string of the DFA, it just doesn't match all of the tabs and newlines in the tests.
+This is something Dr. Frost said was acceptable.

 ## Reflection

 We began this project by creating a GitHub repository so we could work in an agile environment.
 Once we